About This Policy

 If a traveler decides to lodge in a private residence with family or friends while traveling on business, no reimbursement shall be made to the traveler for lodging costs.

 Car rentals, including all gasoline and insurance costs connected with the car rental, may be permitted when it has been determined in advance to be advantageous in the conduct of University business.
 The cost for a car rental may not exceed the actual per-day cost of a mid-size car unless four or more employees are traveling.
 In this instance, a full-size car may be rented.
-Travelers are encouraged to purchase liability insurance related to the rental and will be reimbursed for the expenditure.
-When renting an automobile, with approval, employees should use their corporate American Express cards.
-American Express covers the employee for the collision/loss damage waiver.
+Travelers should purchase liability insurance and Collision Damage Waiver for the rental and will be reimbursed unless the expenditure was paid for with a University issued Travel Card expenditure.
+This policy shall be subject to the university’s preferred supplier, in event that there is one.

 The same regulations and procedures detailed under the Air Travel section are applicable to rail travel.
 If a traveler prefers to utilize rail transportation instead of air transportation, the traveler must request the least expensive available fare that is both reasonable and consistent with the purpose of the trip.
 If the rail fare exceeds the cost of the prevailing airfare to the same destination, then prior written approval must be obtained from the appropriate Vice President.